Ultrastrong light-matter interaction in a multimode photonic crystal: Circuit model

-In this section we analyze and derive the microscopic model for a fluxonium circuit, which plays the role of a highly nonlinear impurity, embedded in the photonic crystal.
-At first we will thoroughly formulate the coupling to a single unit cell, a resonator, and extend that to the full oscillator chain.
+We analyze and derive the microscopic model for a fluxonium circuit, which plays the role of a highly nonlinear artificial atom, embedded in the photonic crystal.
+The first step is to formulate the coupling to a single unit cell and extend that to the full oscillator chain.